Thomas Blamey: Middle East

-I Corps assumed responsibility for the front in Cyrenaica on 15 February 1941, but within days Blamey was informed that his troops would be sent on the expedition to Greece.
+I Corps assumed responsibility for the front in Cyrenaica on 15 February 1941, but within days, Blamey was informed that his troops would be sent on the expedition to Greece.
 Blamey has been criticised for allowing this when he knew it was extremely hazardous, after he was told that Menzies had approved.
 He insisted, however, on sending the veteran 6th Division first instead of the 7th Division, resulting in a heated argument with Wavell, which Blamey won.
 He was under no illusions about the odds of success, and immediately prepared plans for an evacuation.
 His foresight and determination saved many of his men, but he lost credibility when he chose his son Tom to fill the one remaining seat on the aircraft carrying him out of Greece.
 The campaign exposed deficiencies in the Australian Army's training, leadership and staff work that had passed unnoticed or had not been addressed in the Libyan Campaign.
 The pressure of the campaign opened a rift between Blamey and Rowell, which was to have important consequences.
 While Rowell and Brigadier William Bridgeford were extremely critical of Blamey's performance in Greece, this opinion was not widely held.
 Wavell reported that "Blamey has shown himself a fine fighting commander in these operations and fitted for high command."

 The political fallout from the disastrous Battle of Greece led to Blamey's appointment as Deputy Commander in Chief Middle East Command in April 1941.
-However, to ensure that command would not pass to Blamey in the event of something happening to Wavell, the British government promoted Sir Henry Maitland Wilson to general in June.
+However, to ensure that the command would not pass to Blamey in the event of something happening to Wavell, the British government promoted Sir Henry Maitland Wilson to general in June.
 Soon afterwards, Wavell was replaced by General Sir Claude Auchinleck.
 Blamey was subsequently promoted to the same rank on 24 September 1941, becoming only the fourth Australian to reach this rank, after Monash, Chauvel and White.
 During the Syrian campaign against the Vichy French, Blamey took decisive action to resolve the command difficulties caused by Wilson's attempt to direct the fighting from the King David Hotel in Jerusalem by interposing Lavarack's I Corps headquarters.

 During Blamey's absence in Greece, AIF units had become widely scattered, with forces being deployed to Cyprus, and the 9th Division and the 18th Infantry Brigade coming under siege in Tobruk.
 Blamey would spend the rest of the year attempting to reassemble his forces.
 This led to a clash with Auchinleck over the relief of Tobruk, where Blamey accepted Burston's advice that the Australian troops there should be relieved on medical grounds.
-Menzies, and later his successor, John Curtin, backed Blamey, and Auchinleck and Churchill were forced to give way resulting in the relief of most of the Australian troops by the British 70th Division.
+Menzies, and later his successors, Arthur Fadden and John Curtin, backed Blamey, and Auchinleck and Churchill were forced to give way, resulting in the relief of most of the Australian troops by the British 70th Division.
 For his campaigns in the Middle East, Blamey was created a Knight Commander of the Order of the Bath on 1 January 1942.
 He was Mentioned in Despatches for the eighth time, and was awarded the Greek War Cross, First Class.